sumeetpalsingh/NGS_Course/Preparation/Session1_Preparation.md

 For the remainder of the course, useGalaxy will refer to the website of your choice.

-After registering for Galaxy, you will receive a validation email.
+After registering for useGalaxy, you will receive a validation email.
 Activate the registration by following the steps specified in the validation email.

 ## Step 2: Install FTP Client